-My name is Evgeny Kuznetsov and I have been running a personal blog jumping from one siloed blog platform to another since about 2003.
-My day job is in no way connected to software development, I am teaching at a medical university.
+My name is Evgeny Kuznetsov and I have been running a personal blog jumping from one siloed blog platform to another since 2003.
+My day job is in no way connected to software development, I teach at a medical university.

 I first heard of the IndieWeb in late 2014 or early 2015 when Ben Werdmuller presented Known on one of the TWiT.tv podcasts.
-Consequently, I've been running my personal blog on https://evgenykuznetsov.org ever since, first as a hosted Known site, and since 2019 as a self-hosted Known instance; in 2020 I moved it to Hugo.
+Consequently, I've been running my personal blog on https://evgenykuznetsov.org ever since, first as a hosted Known site, then briefly as a self-hosted Known instance; in 2020 I moved it to Hugo.

-I do some programming in my spare time as a hobby, but I'm far from qualified to do any website development.
+I do some programming in my spare time as a hobby, but I'm far from qualified to do any serious website development.
 My contributions are mostly limited to occasional bugreports, translation and spreading the word.
 However, as I moved to Hugo, I wrote myself a little tool to facilitate sending webmentions and WebSub pushes.

 Itches and Goals